luetkemj/forcecrusher/ROADMAP.md

 https://chatgpt.com/share/692766c2-ba18-8009-893b-ae1ac0182e28

+- [ ] wet component to handle extinguishing flames
+- [ ] all liquids should just be materials
+- [ ] need to add a concept of source block for fill large areas or creating rivers etc.

 ## anatomy

 What happens when a body has anatomy - owlbear has feather and fur materials above flesh material.
 Player has leather and cloth above flesh.
 Heat becomes important - heat transfer, insulation, destruction of items...